 When should I book?

-Due to the effects of Covid, please note that many wedding suppliers are booked out way ahead of time.
+As soon as possible!
 I would recommend getting in touch as soon as you have booked your wedding date, to avoid disappointment.

 How long will the process take?

 Typically between 6-8 weeks from start to finish however, I would recommend booking in further in advance.

 What are your prices?

 My design fee for invitation suites is $700 AUD (£375 GBP/$525 USD), and print is charged additionally.
 As a rough guide, my clients usually spend $1,400+ AUD on their Wedding Invitations, with a further $800+ AUD on their wedding day items (Signage, Menus, Place-Cards, etc).